 You cannot raise new concerns at this stage.

-Your Stage 2 complaint will be investigated by a senior staff member from a different Faculty to the one you study in.
+Your Stage 2 complaint will be investigated by two senior staff members trained in handling complaints, who have not previously been involved in dealing with your complaint.
 You will be asked to attend a meeting; an adviser from the Students' Union Advice Service can help you prepare for the meeting and may be able to accompany you to the meeting (subject to availability).
 If you are about to enter this stage of the process, it is a good idea to contact our service as soon as possible for support.

 Office of the Independent Adjudicator (OIA)

 Once all University processes are completed, if you are unsatisfied with the outcome you can contact the OIA - an independent body that oversees universities.
 The OIA looks at the handling of the complaint process rather than at the substance of the complaint itself (i.e. it does not look at the issue you actually complained about) and is interested in whether the University has acted fairly, reasonably and within its own procedures.
-You can contact them to speak about your case before you submit a complaint.
+The OIA has helpful guidance and leaflets on its website, which you are advised to look at before you submit a complaint to them.
+We can also advise you on this stage of the complaints process.

 The Students' Union Advice Service can discuss your concerns with you, help you clarify your issues and pull together your complaint.
 We can guide you through the process, check your statements and attend meetings with you (subject to availability).

-- Stay in touch with your Student Support Officer
+- Stay in touch with your Student Support Adviser

 Short term problems - extension request

-If you have an unexpected situation that you think will be resolved quickly (such as a short term illness), but which means you can't hand in a piece of work, you can apply for an extension to your submission deadline.
-You must put in your request at least 24 hours before the deadline.
+If you have an unexpected situation that you think will be resolved quickly (such as a short term illness), but which means you can't hand in a piece of work by the deadline, you can apply for an extension to your submission deadline.
+You must put in your request at least 24 hours before the deadline, and you must upload your work in progress.
 Applications for an extension must be done online at My Student Record.
-You might need to use a self-certification form as part of this.
-There is video guidance on SHUspace, on the Illness and Difficult Circumstances page.
+An extension of 5 working days may be granted (10 days in semester 2, 2020/21).
+You do not need to provide evidence of the problem when you apply for the extension, but you are advised to keep this in case it is requested at a later date.

-If you miss an exam because of a sudden illness, you will need to use the RRAA process.
-You may need to use a self-certification form to evidence your illness.
+If you miss an exam because of a sudden illness or another unexpected and severe reason, you will need to use the RRAA process.
+In some circumstances, you may be able to use a self-certification form to evidence your illness.

 Medium term problems - RRAA (Request a Repeat Attempt at an Assessment)

-If you have a slightly longer term difficulty and a 5 or 10 day extension is not going to be enough for you, you need to submit a RRAA.
+If you have a slightly longer term difficulty and an extension is not going to be enough for you, or your circumstances have affected an exam, you need to submit a RRAA.

 You need to complete the form online and put in as much detailed information as you can about how the situation has affected your ability to study.
 More information can be found here.

 You should provide as much independent evidence as you can.
 If you can't provide evidence, explain why not, or explain that you will gather evidence and provide it as soon as possible.
+You are expected to provide it within 10 working days of submitting the RRAA.
 If you need any help with this you can contact our service.
+Note that for semester 2, 2020/21, if your RRAA is for reasons related to the covid-19 pandemic, you are not required to provide evidence.

 The RRAA process is there to provide for unexpected and uncontrollable situations.
 The process is not there for recurring difficulties or routine life events; it is meant to cover exceptional circumstances.

 There are many factors to consider when deciding whether to apply for a RRAA.
-Please read the Extenuating Circumstances Policy on SHUspace for more information, and contact us for advice as soon as possible.
+Please read the Extenuating Circumstances Policy, and contact your Student Support Adviser as a matter of urgency.
+If you wish advice from us on this, please contact us as soon as possible.

 Long term problems - Learning Contracts & taking a break in study